laurentmackay/CPM_RD_matlab/README.md

 4. Analyze the results using tools in [/protocols/CPM/analysis/](/protocols/CPM/analysis/)

 ### Deploying Models
-A model specified in the file `model_file` can be used in simulations by first calling `deploy_model('model_file')`.
-This will parse the model specified in `model_file` and generate model-dependent functions necessary for running simulations.
+A model specified in the file `models/model_file` can be used in simulations by first calling `deploy_model('model_file')`.
+This will parse the model specified in `models/model_file` and generate model-dependent functions necessary for running simulations.
 These generated files are stored in a directory called `_model_file` and that directory is temporarily added to the MATLAB-path.

 Only one model can be deployed at a time, and `deploy_model` will take care of modifying the MATLAB-path when a user switches between models.
 One may check the currently active model using the `active_model` global variable.